 When a person dies, some of their debts must be repaid.
-Robinson & Henry Probate Attorney Kirk Whitehead discusses whether a spouse is generally responsible for their partner’s credit card debt after death.
+Robinson & Henry Probate Attorney discusses whether a spouse is generally responsible for their partner’s credit card debt after death.

 Questions About Credit Card Debt After Debt?

-If you have questions about a probate matter, set up a free consultation with one of our probate attorneys when you call 303-688-0944.
-You can also schedule online when you click here.
+If you have questions about a probate matter, set up a free case assessment with one of our probate attorneys when you call 303-688-0944.

 Who’s Responsible for Credit Card Debt After Death